Aditi Rao Hydari: Lockdown Made Us Understand How Important OTT Platforms Are

-New Delhi, Feb 25 (IANS) She made her digital debut with the Malayalam romantic drama Sufiyum Sujatayum last year, and was later seen in the web space in the Nani-starrer Telugu action flick V. Actress Aditi Rao Hydari is now gearing up for her third film on OTT, the Bollywood release The Girl On The Train starring Parineeti Chopra.
+New Delhi, Feb 25: She made her digital debut with the Malayalam romantic drama Sufiyum Sujatayum last year, and was later seen in the web space in the Nani starrer Telugu action flick V. Actress Aditi Rao Hydari is now gearing up for her third film on OTT, the Bollywood release The Girl On The Train also featuring Parineeti Chopra.

 Aditi insists it is not the platform of release that counts, though being a full-on romantic she loves the experience of going to theatres.

 “My OTT experience has actually been in 2020 when two films of mine released on OTT platforms.
-It started off with me in tears and then I realised it was incredible and how with that one click in one second everyone is watching your film!”
-Aditi told IANS.
+It started off with me in tears and then I realized it was incredible and how with that one click in one second everyone is watching your film!” reasoned Aditi.

 “People really needed stories and content.
 I am a full romantic.
 I love the theatre.
 We have all grown up going to the theatre.
 We Look forward to going to the theatre and it is that whole thing that someone is making out time to go to the theatre.
 There is another thrill of watching a film larger than life,” she added.